caseyhoepner/nasa-challenge/README.md

 * convert app styling into a responsive layout for various screen sizes

 * implement data visualizations using a tool like processing or D3

+* implement IBM cloud streaming analytics to allow live data updates to be made by on-site persons and integrated into data analytics as a whole

+* implement IBM Cloud Compare Comply to parse water-related data from World Resources Institute and similar organizations

+* implement administrative features to integrate with IBM streaming analytics (create and update current conditions)

 ## Contributing